 In these equations:

-- is the length of the input vector.
+— length of the input vector;

-- is the average power of the constellation.
+— the average power of the constellation;

-and [Q_k] represent ideal (reference) values.
+and — ideal (reference) values;

-and * represent measured (derived) symbols.
+and — measured (received) symbols.

-The maximum EVM is the maximum EVM value in a frame or
+The maximum EVM is the maximum EVM value in a frame, or

-EVM normalisation method
+EVM normalization method

 Algorithm